solo-fsw/tone-marker/README.md

 The purpose of the "Tone Marker" device is to translate high-frequency tones ($\ge$ 15KHz) into Transistor-transistor Logic (TTL) markers.
 This allows any application with an audio output (e.g. virtual reality games, websites, cellphones) to send custom markers (values ranging from 0 up to 255) by embedding these marker tones in the audio output.

 Sending markers is necessary for synchronization of recorded data (e.g. BIOPAC measurements) with VR experiences, where hardware control is not possible.
+Marker tones are chosen in such a way that they are inaudible for the participant (through audio filtering).

 ## Usage